 Queenstown Bay Beach is a five-minute stroll from central Queenstown.
-Looking straight towards Cecil and Walter Peaks, it’s the perfect scenic spot for a swim on a hot day—just one of the reason’s you’ll find Queenstown Bay is a popular spot for visitors during summer.
-There’s a pontoon at the far end of the beach, with paddle boards, kayaks and other water sports available for hire in the summer months.
+Looking straight towards Cecil and Walter Peaks, it’s the perfect scenic spot for a swim on a hot day.
+There’s a pontoon at the far end of the beach and paddle boards, kayaks and other water sports for hire in the summer months.
 There are also plenty of restaurants and cafés nearby.

 Kelvin Heights beach